29th September, 393

 Death of notable Welsh evangelist and revivalist Evan Roberts near Cardiff.

-Christian and Missionary Alliance missionary Betty Ann Olsen, who is being held captive by the Viet Cong, died and is buried by Michael Benge along a trail.
+On this day in Christian History, Christian and Missionary Alliance missionary Betty Ann Olsen, who is being held captive by the Viet Cong, died and is buried by Michael Benge along a trail.
 Olsen, born to missionary parents in Bouake, Ivory Coast, had gone to Vietnam in 1964 as a missionary nurse.
 Eventually taken prisoner by the Viet Cong, Olsen and two other missionaries were chained together and moved north from one encampment to another through mountainous jungles.
 The grueling months-long trip took its toll.
 Physically depleted, the missionaries became sick from dysentery and malnutrition and were beset by fungus, infection, leeches and ulcerated sores.

-Three weeks after being elected, Pope John Paul I dies while reading a devotional in bed.
+On this day in Christian History, just 3 (three) weeks after being elected, Pope John Paul I dies while reading a devotional in bed.

-The LDS Edition of the King James Version of the Bible was published.
+On this day in Christian History, the LDS Edition of the King James Version of the Bible was published.

-September 29: Feast of the Archangels (Michaelmas)
+29th September: Feast of the Archangels (Michaelmas)

 In the Roman Catholic Church on 29 September three Archangels are celebrated: Saint Michael, Saint Gabriel, and Saint Raphael.
 Their feasts were unified in one common day during the second half of the 20th century.